This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Actions to take

-A person with disabilities employing a foreign domestic worker (FDW), or a person employing an FDW to look after a young child or elderly person, may be eligible to pay a concessionary rate of $60 a month for the FDW Levy, instead of $265.
-FDWLC is not means-tested.
+A person with disabilities employing a migrant domestic worker (MDW), or a person employing an MDW to look after a young child or elderly person, may be eligible to pay a concessionary rate of $60 a month for the FDW Levy, instead of $300.
+MDWLC is not means-tested.

 There are three schemes:

-• Young child or grandchild scheme (for care recipients aged below 16)
+• Young child or grandchild scheme (aged below 16 years old)

 General criteria:

-• The care recipient must be a Singapore Citizen (with exceptions under the Aged Person Scheme)
+• The care recipient must be a Singapore Citizen (with exceptions under the Aged Person Scheme), or a Singapore Permanent Resident with a Singaporean immediate family member (i.e. parent, spouse or child).

-• The care recipient must be the employer of the FDW OR a relative of the employer
+• The care recipient must be the employer of the MDW OR a relative of the employer

 • Where the care recipient is the employer’s relative, he must live at the same address as the employer